Skip to content

 How Beach Volleyball Officiating Works

 Beach volleyball officiating differs from indoor volleyball in crew size and specific areas of focus.
-The first referee stands on an elevated platform at one end of the net, with ultimate authority over all decisions.
+The first referee stands on an elevated platform at one end of the net, with final authority over all decisions.
 The second referee stands at floor level on the opposite side, focusing on net violations, centerline faults, and player positions.
 Two line judges are stationed at diagonally opposite corners of the court, signaling ball in/out decisions and foot faults on serve.

 Beach volleyball also has stricter ball-handling rules than the indoor game.
 Open-hand tips (dinks) are not allowed — players must contact the ball cleanly with stiff fingers or a closed fist when tipping.
 Setting technique is scrutinized more closely, with referees calling double contacts on sets that show visible spin.
 These stricter standards reflect the 2v2 nature of the game, where defensive coverage is limited and loose ball handling would create an unfair advantage.